mitodl/mitxonline/docs/source/configuration/tutor.rst

 **Trying to set configuration settings via ``tutor config`` will undo the specialty configuration above.** If you need to make changes to the configuration, either manually edit the ``env/apps/openedx/config/lms.env.yml`` file or the ``env/apps/openedx/settings/lms/production.py`` file and restart your Tutor instance.

 **Make sure your service worker account is active.** It's an easy checkbox to miss.

+**Restarting** If you want to rebuild from scratch, make sure you ``docker image prune``.
+It's also recommended to remove the Tutor project root folder - ``tutor config printroot`` will tell you where that is.

+**Running Multiple Tutor Instances** If you want to run more than one Tutor instance, it's pretty important to specify the project root explicitly or you may end up with one instance trying to use config files from another and things getting confused from there. `See the Tutor documentation for this. <https://docs.tutor.overhang.io/local.html#tutor-root>`_ (A suggestion: configure aliases to the ``tutor`` command that run ``tutor --root=<whatever>`` so you don't have to rely on environment variables, especially if you keep multiple terminal sessions going.)